 Graduate Reading Group

-Each year, the Center for Excellence in Teaching and Learning sponsors a Graduate Reading Group.
-The group meets for lunch three times over the course of the semester to discuss the chosen book.
+The Graduate Reading Group group meets for lunch three times over the course of the semester to discuss a book on teaching.

 Each semester, the Center for Excellence in Teaching and Learning sponsors a Graduate Reading Group.
 The group meets three to four times over the course of the semester to discuss the chosen book.
 We'll provide the book and the lunch; you come with thoughts and questions.